Featured In

 Get to starving once it's snowed

-They'll wander off the mountain top
+They'll wonder off the mountain top

 To lick salt off of the roads